Kozea/WeasyPrint/docs/hacking.rst

 The final result of the :func:`~weasyprint.css.get_all_computed_styles` function is a big dict where keys are ``(element, pseudo_element_type)`` tuples, and keys are :class:`StyleDict` objects.
-Elements are lxml objects, while the type of pseudo-element is a string for eg. ``::first-line`` selectors, or :obj:`None` for “normal” elements. :class:`StyleDict` objects are dicts with attribute read-only access mapping property names to the computed values.
+Elements are cssselect2.ElementWrapper objects, while the type of pseudo-element is a string for eg. ``::first-line`` selectors, or :obj:`None` for “normal” elements. :class:`StyleDict` objects are dicts with attribute read-only access mapping property names to the computed values.
 (The return value is not the dict itself, but a convenience :func:`style_for` function for accessing it.)

 Formatting structure
 ....................

-The `visual formatting model`_ explains how *elements* (from the lxml tree) generate *boxes* (in the formatting structure).
+The `visual formatting model`_ explains how *elements* (from the ElementTree tree) generate *boxes* (in the formatting structure).
 This is step 4 above.
 Boxes may have children and thus form a tree, much like elements.
-This tree is generally close but not identical to the lxml tree: some elements generate more than one box or none.
+This tree is generally close but not identical to the ElementTree tree: some elements generate more than one box or none.

 .. _visual formatting model: http://www.w3.org/TR/CSS21/visuren.html